 Technical Report Number

 Report No. 83-1

 Mulligan, Gale P. and Peköz, Teoman, "The influence of local buckling on the structural behavior of singly-symmetric cold-formed steel columns" (1983).
-Center for Cold-Formed Steel Structures Library.
+CCFSS Library (1939 - present).
 117.